TeraProxy/Cosplayer/README.md

+## Current State (Octobre 14th 2017)
+As of the newest Patch, BHS changed the packet for receiving the Dressing Room's item list.
+Due to this, any module that allows you to use the Dressing Room to change your costume is currently not working.
+Cosplayer is still able to load and use the preset that you set and all commands that use direct item IDs (e.g. /8 cosplay costume 100722) work just like before. **Changing your costume via Dressing Room does currently not work**.
+We are working on defining the new packet as quickly as possible.
+Sorry!

 # Cosplayer
 A tera-proxy module able to change your client-side appearance.
 Automatically updates dressing room with missing items upon seeing them ingame.